Lady Midnight: Plot

 Ty and Livvy translate the evidences from the cave and are puzzled to find that they are passages from "Annabel Lee", the last poem by Edgar Allan Poe.
 Meanwhile, Emma, Julian, Mark, and Cristina attend the Lottery and see that it is held by a cult whose members kill to achieve luck.
 Emma and Julian question Rook further, learning the place where Casper Sterling, the latest winner of the Lottery, currently lives and that the Lottery's participants are followers of the mysterious Guardian, before being shooed away when they and Ty meet his son, Kit.
 Emma goes back to the cave and finds a portal which transports her to the sea.
 Julian, through his parabatai bond, rescues her.
-They subsequently admit their love for each.
+They subsequently admit their love for each other.

-Eventually, Ty completely translates the runes carved onto the victims' bodies and learns that the ritual, which requires thirteen sacrifices, also demands a Blackthorn blood.
+Eventually, Ty completely translates the runes carved onto the victims' bodies and learns that the ritual, which requires thirteen sacrifices, also demands Blackthorn blood.
 Emma and Cristina race to capture Sterling, but are too late to stop him from murdering the thirteenth victim, a witch.
 Sterling himself is murdered by the Followers, his hand cut and taken.
 The two unexpectedly meet with Diego Rosales, Cristina's ex-boyfriend and the reason why she left Mexico City.
 Diego is a Centurion—graduates of Scholomanche—and claims that he was sent to investigate the Guardian's ritual, whose goal is to resurrect someone, and also they experienced that he was the person whole in black.
 Back home, the Blackthorns connect the ritual to an old Shadowhunter folktale, "Lady Midnight".
 In the story, a woman was killed by her parents and her lover made a deal with the Faerie king to conduct a ritual which required Blackthorn blood and the Black Volume of the Dead.

 Meanwhile, Mark is visited several times by his boyfriend from the Wild Hunt, the Unseelie prince Kieran.
 Kieran becomes jealous of Mark's growing relationship with Cristina.
 When Kieran overhears Mark telling her Gwyn's weakness, he reports this to Gwyn, who comes alongside Iarlath, the right-hand man of the Unseelie King, to punish Mark by flagellation.
 Julian initially volunteers, but Emma, unable to see him being tortured, volunteers herself and is badly injured.
 This causes Mark to reject going back to the Wild Hunt and accept being a Shadowhunter.